OpenZeppelin/BabelBlock-Checker/README.md

 # LangCheck: Smart Contract Language Audit Checklist

+>[!tip]
+>**Pro Tip**: Bookmark this checklist and revisit it regularly to stay updated with best practices in smart contract language auditing.

 ## How to Use This Checklist

 LangCheck is a comprehensive checklist designed for auditors evaluating the security, reliability, and maintainability of smart contract languages.
 It helps auditors systematically review aspects of a language that can impact the quality and security of the smart contracts developed with it.